 If a patient is having difficulty eating during treatment they may benefit from a nutrition supplement.
 A patient should take advantage of any days they are feeling well and have a good appetite by consuming regular calorie-dense and protein-dense foods.

 SMELL & TASTE AFFECTED BY TREATMENT

 Many patients find their sense of smell and taste is affected by treatment.
 Do you have any advice for them?

 It is common to experience a change in taste and smell while undergoing treatment.
 Regular brushing and rinsing of the mouth clear the taste buds prior to eating and may help foods to taste better.
 Cool and room temperature foods have less taste and aroma and may be better tolerated if the patient is experiencing nausea or diarrhea.
-If tolerated, some things that may help improve taste include seasoning foods with lemon, garlic, onion, and various spices as tolerated.
+If tolerated, some things that may help improve taste include seasoning foods with lemon, garlic, onion, and various spices.
 Chewing lemon drops or mint gum helps to keep the mouth moist and decrease bad flavors that linger in the mouth.
 Adding sugar to foods can help decrease the bitter acidic flavors they may be experiencing while eating.

 FOODS/NUTRIENTS CANCER PATIENTS NEED

 A diet rich in vitamins, minerals, antioxidants, and phytochemicals may be beneficial.
 This includes a variety of fruits, vegetables, legumes, and nuts.

 RECOMMENDED RECIPES OR COOKBOOKS